 Relocation is biologically unsound.
 Relocation of wildlife to new territories can disrupt the wildlife that is already living there.
 It also is a quick way to spread disease among wildlife populations.
 In many instances, sick animals are brought to our care center in cages side by side with animals that are about to be relocated.

 The fact is, when we eliminate habitat, we eliminate the animals that dwell in that habitat.
 Relocating more and more animals into smaller and smaller spaces cannot mitigate this unpleasant fact.

 Writing in 1997, the Humane Society of the United States called relocation "one of the least understood and most problematic wildlife 'control' practices we know of.
 Not only might the trapping and movement of the animal cause it harm or even bring it death, but the activity might adversely affect other wild animals as well."

 Those truly concerned with preserving and protecting wildlife need to recognize that coexisting with wildlife is not always convenient.
 It may require an alteration of habits, or an investment of time, energy, or perhaps even money.
 A good place to begin is by doing some proactive problem prevention.
 Feed pets indoors, tightly cover garbage cans and other unnatural food sources, seal-up potential denning sites within your home, and never approach or do anything to tame down a wild animal.
 For these efforts to be truly successful you must talk with your neighbors about doing the same.

-If problems do occur, call Audubon Society of Portland (503-292-6855) or your local wildlife agency and ask for solutions other than relocation of the wild animal.
+If problems do occur, call the Audubon Society of Portland at 503-292-6855 or call your local wildlife agency and ask for solutions other than relocation of the wild animal.
 There are whole books devoted to this topic and many of the solutions are easy and effective*.